 - Practicing the CDC’s social distancing guidelines: During interactions with customers in their homes or businesses, PSEG Long Island is practicing social distancing; and, depending on the situation, PSEG Long Island may determine that additional personal protective equipment (PPE) protocol is warranted for the health and safety of our workers and the customers.

 - Wearing face coverings: PSEG now requires the use of face coverings or masks at all times for all employees who aren’t working remotely.
 This move, commenced in April, does not supersede requirements for PPEs, and is in addition to earlier guidance on staying home when sick, social distancing, hand-washing and other hygiene protocols.
 Please note: that during periods of high heat, (i.e., when temperatures are 85 degrees Fahrenheit or greater), employees working in non-confined or open air environments may remove face coverings as long as they are able to reasonably maintain a minimum of 12 feet of separation from other employees, customers or other members of the public.

-The majority of these policies will be in place through the end of April, at which time PSEG Long Island will evaluate the continued need for these measures.
 Our priority remains the safety and well-being of our customers, employees and the communities we serve, and our thoughts are with those experiencing difficulty at this time.

 For the latest information on the COVID-19, you can follow updates from the CDC and state agencies at the following links: